yoav-ro/Yoav-Ronen-01-06-2022/README.md

 ## Technologies

 The app was build using React with Redux for state management.
-Material UI library was also used.
+Material UI was also used.